-Employees enjoy the constitutional right to organise trade unions and to strike.
+Employees enjoy constitutional rights to organise trade unions and to strike.
 Trade unions are usually formed on an industry or trade-wide basis, with the various local unions forming a national body.

-If a company has more than 15 employees, the employees are entitled to establish a Works Council which has the right to be informed and consulted in relation to collective dismissals, business transfers, and on any proposals to install work surveillance devices or introduce personal surveillance procedures which directly involve an employee, as well as on any other matter provided by the CCNL.
+If a company has more than 15 employees, the employees are entitled to establish a Works Council which has the right to be informed and consulted regarding collective dismissals, business transfers, and on any proposals to install work surveillance devices or to introduce personal surveillance procedures which directly involve an employee, as well as on any other matter provided for by the applicable CCNL.

-Following Legislative Decree no. 74 of 2 April 2002, Italy implemented Directive 94/45 aimed at establishing European Works Councils ("EWC") for a common procedure in: (i) Community-scale undertakings (ie companies that employ at least 1,000 employees across the Member States and 150 or more employees in at least two Member States); and (ii) Community-scale group undertakings (ie a group that employs at least 1,000 employees across the Member States and not less than two companies of the group, employing at least 150 employees each, located in two or more different Member States) to inform and to consult employees, in particular, on transactions (mergers, acquisitions etc.) that may have an impact on employment levels or on employment conditions.
+Pursuant to Legislative Decree no. 74 of 2 April 2002, Italy implemented EU Directive 94/45 aimed at establishing European Works Councils ("EWC") standard procedures in (i) Community-scale undertakings (ie companies that employ at least 1,000 employees across the Member States and 150 or more employees in at least two Member States); and (ii) Community-scale group undertakings (ie a group that employs at least 1,000 employees across the

+Member States and not less than two companies of the group, employing at least 150 employees each, located in two or more different Member States) to inform and to consult employees, in particular, on transactions (mergers, acquisitions etc.) that may have an impact on employment levels or on employment conditions.